How Does Life Insurance Work?

 Many people only begin thinking about life insurance when they receive devastating medical news or begin working towards starting a family.

-You are never too young to have life insurance.
+Now that you know what life insurance covers, you know Chicago residents are never too young to have life insurance.
 Even in your early 20s, accidents can happen that leave your dependents or close family members liable for your financial burdens.
 (1)

 Singles with no dependents often need little or no coverage.
 But it can be an important purchase for people whose families depend on their income to cover daily living costs, mortgage repayment, college, retirement, or other major expenses.